notonthehighstreet/breadboard/README.md

 `autoMock` automatically replaces every dependency of a given Breadboard module with a [Sinon.JS stub](http://sinonjs.org/docs/#stubs).

 **NOTE** `autoMock` relies on ES6 Proxies and on a [Proxy polyfill](https://github.com/tvcutsem/harmony-reflect).
 This requires Node to be run with the `--harmony-proxies` flag.
 Supposing you used Mocha as the test runner in your project, you would execute:
-`node --harmony-proxies ./node_modules/mocha/bin/_mocha --opts ./.mocha`.
+`node --harmony-proxies ./node_modules/mocha/bin/_mocha`.
 Proxies have been implemented in V8 4.9, which has not yet landed in Node.
 Until then this caveat will require the `--harmony-proxies` flag.
 ### `autoMock` API

 `autoMock(factory, options)`